-If you would like your child to try out for the Bristol Penguin Swim Academy, please contact Polly Mullen by email or by mobile – BristolPenguins.firstname.lastname@example.org
+If you would like your child to try out for the Bristol Penguin Swim Academy, please contact Polly Mullen by email – firstname.lastname@example.org

-For those children aged 5-10 who are learning how to swim we have a Swim Academy for aspiring young swimmers!
-We teach swimmers from Stages 5 to 7 at Bristol University swimming pool (late Sundays afternoons) and Wednesday evenings at St Mary Redcliffe and Temple School swimming pool.
-Swimmers need to be able to swim at least 15m front crawl with breathing to the sides, backstroke and breaststroke to enter our lessons.
+For those children aged 6-10 who are learning how to swim we have a Swim Academy for aspiring young swimmers!
+We teach swimmers from Stages 6 to 8 at Henbury Leisure Centre and Easton Leisure Centre (late Sundays afternoons), Wednesday evenings at St Mary Redcliffe and Temple School swimming pool and Friday evenings at Easton Leisure Centre.
+Swimmers need to be able to swim at least a length of front crawl with breathing to the sides, backstroke and breaststroke to enter our lessons.
 Being a swimming club, we have age based entry criteria which is assessed against the National Plan for Teaching Swimming.
 Our lessons are very popular and we have some availability in some groups although if our groups are full your child can be added to the waiting list and spaces come up as swimmers move up groups and graduate to the main squad.
-The aim is swimmers attend both lessons on a Sunday and Wednesday to ensure they make sufficient progress to enter the main squad by their 10th birthday.
+The aim is swimmers attend two lessons a week to ensure they make sufficient progress to enter the main squad by their 10th birthday.
 There are however, some once a week slots as well.
 We assess each child individually who comes to try out in a relaxed and informal way and then allow prospective members to stay for a free try out lesson.

 To organise a trial or find out further information please email Polly Mullen – email@example.com

 For junior school aged swimmers to learn advanced skills and techniques that will prepare swimmers at the beginning of their competitive swimming journey.
 There are 4 squads within this cluster, Development 1, 2 and 3 and Junior Club.
 The Junior Club is for non-competitive swimmers graduating from the Swim Academy that want to maintain their swimming fitness and improve their technique.